 Editor's note: In this three-part series, Robert Sturt discusses the steps enterprises need to take when assessing a global MPLS network procurement strategy.
 The series examines the importance of devising a strong business case before talking to prospective providers.
 In part one, Sturt lays the groundwork and talks about MPLS reach and diversity.
-The author has also made available his free A3 Mindmap, which provides a step-by-step...
+The author has also made available a step-by-step guided approach to global MPLS network...

 The wide area network (WAN) is not a single entity; it has dozens of moving parts, all of which must be considered when designing a customized multiprotocol label switching (MPLS) network architecture.
 To make sure you're successful in your approach, it's important to understand how each specific part of your business aligns with the overall capability of your WAN infrastructure.
 As with any complex procurement project, a diagnostic approach, which aligns business with technology, is required to ensure a successful outcome.